ebi-gene-expression-group/atlas-components/packages/atlas-smileys-feedback-form/README.md

 # Atlas Smiley Feedback form

 ## Description
-This feedback form is triggered by clicking a right-side button, which contains a mandatory five-scale smiley score bar and an optional comments textbox.
+This feedback form is triggered by clicking a right-side button, which contains a mandatory five-scale smiley score bar and an optional comments text box.

 The smiley score and comments are sent to **Google Analytics** as an event.